hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 </div>

-Modern CPUs are optimized for sequential, serial processing with high operational frequencies and benefit from large cache sizes.
+Modern CPUs are optimised for sequential, serial processing with high operational frequencies and benefit from large cache sizes.
 Their general-purpose architecture makes them suitable for a wide range of tasks.
-However, CPUs are less effective for highly parallelizable programs.
+However, CPUs are less effective for highly parallelisable programs.
 In such cases, GPUs can be 100 times or more faster than CPUs due to their fine-grained parallelism, making GPUs ideal for offloading workloads that are less suited to CPUs.

 The following graph provides a direct comparison of their performance, showing the single- and double-precision floating-point performance (left) and memory performance (right) of NVIDIA Tesla GPUs compared to various x86 CPUs: